When do we celebrate National and International Beer Day in 2022?

 The oldest breweries in America rejoiced at the news, as they were able to sell beer again.
 During the Prohibition years, brewers such as Coors had to resort to making other common goods including porcelain.

-National Beer Day was celebrated on Wednesday, April 7th of 2021.
+National Beer Day was celebrated on Thursday, April 7th, 2022.

 - Saturday, April 7th, 2018